 If the preset time spans are not suitable for your personation, select Disable.

-No matter Blank Timer is activated or disabled, you can press any key except PAGE \blacktriangle / \checkmark and LASER on the remote control to restore the picture.
+No matter Blank Timer is activated or disabled, you can press any key except ENTER and LASER on the remote control, or ENTER on the projector to restore the picture.